 Orthodontics is the art of using appliances to straighten and align teeth.
-Fuller Dental provides comprehensive orthodontic services in Burlington, NC, for children and adults.
+Fuller Dental provides complete orthodontic services in Burlington, NC, for children and adults.
 Your orthodontic treatment is tailored to your unique oral health needs and cosmetic concerns.
 Your dentist will suggest the treatment that will support your dental health for the long term.

-Having straight teeth isn’t just necessary to achieve a pretty smile.
-It’s actually important for your oral health.
-With crooked teeth, you are at the risk of developing dental problems and bite disorders that can affect your health and your overall lifestyle.
+Having straight teeth isn’t simply to achieve a pretty smile.
+It is actually important for your oral health.
+With crooked teeth, you are at the risk of developing dental problems and bite disorders.
+These types of issues can affect your health and your overall lifestyle.
 Straight teeth have less chance of getting dental cavities, gum disease, and TMJ disorders.

-There are several types of orthodontic braces available to patients, including traditional metal braces, ceramic “tooth colored” braces, as well as clear plastic braces.
+There are several types of orthodontic braces available to patients.
+This includes traditional metal braces, ceramic “tooth colored” braces, as well as clear plastic aligners.

-Clear Braces utilize brackets made of monocrystalline sapphire, which make the braces nearly see-through except for the thin archwire.
+Clear Braces use brackets made of monocrystalline sapphire.
+This makes the braces nearly see through except for the thin arch wire.
 Next, to the Invisalign system (below), clear braces are the closest thing to invisible braces.

-Orthodontic Retainers are appliances made from plastic, and stainless steel to custom fit your mouth.
-They act as a guide to hold your teeth into place after braces are removed.
-The retainer holds your teeth in place so your surrounding gums and bone can adjust around them – allowing you to maintain your realigned smile.
-Although the time you must wear a retainer will vary, many orthodontists recommend retainers are worn into the early 20s until the bone in your jaw and mouth has stopped growing.
+Retainers are appliances made from plastic and stainless steel to custom fit your mouth.
+They act as a guide to hold your teeth into place after you done with braces.
+The retainer holds your teeth in place so your surrounding gums and bone can adjust around them.
+This allows you to maintain your new, straight smile.
+Although the time you must wear a retainer will vary, many orthodontists recommend wearing a retainer into the early 20s.
+This is when the bone in your jaw and mouth has stops growing.

-Invisalign clear aligners work by first creating a series of clear essentially invisible trays that will gently and gradually move your teeth until you see the beautiful end result you want.
-At the end of each two-week period, you will switch trays.
+Invisalign clear aligners work by first creating a series of clear, almost invisible trays.
+These trays will gently and gradually move your teeth until you see the beautiful end result you want.
+At the end of each two week period, you will switch trays.

 As with all orthodontic appliances, the cost of Invisalign varies according to the complexity of the case.
-However, Invisalign is generally more expensive than traditional braces.
+However, Invisalign is generally more costly than braces.
 Insurance policies generally cover Invisalign to the same extent that they cover traditional braces.

-In addition, because Invisalign trays are removable, they can be taken out while eating, drinking, brushing, and flossing.
+In addition, because Invisalign trays are removable, you can take them out to eat, drink, and brush and floss your teeth.